We may earn commission from affiliate links →

 12. Klapa Multipart Singing Of Dalmatia, Southern Croatia

-This multipart traditional singing is performed in Dalmatia in Southern Croatia.
+This traditional multipart singing is performed in Dalmatia in Southern Croatia.
 Each singing group is lead by the first tenor, followed by several tenori, bartoni, and basi voices.
 Joining the list in 2012, the songs’ topics usually revolve around life, the local environment, and of course, love.

 13. Mediterranean Diet

 The Mediterranean diet of Croatia was included on the UNESCO list in 2013.
-UNESCO describes this inclusion onto the list as important.
+UNESCO describes this inclusion onto the list as necessary.
 It involves a set of skills, knowledge, rituals, symbols, and traditions concerning crops, harvesting, fishing, animal husbandry, conservation, processing, cooking, and particularly the sharing and consumption of food.

 While not unique to Croatia, the Mediterranean diet is unique and an important part of the Croatian culture.